gx9702/UA-TypeRepository/Core/Part14/DataTypes/FieldTargetDataType/readme.md

 <!-- datatype -->
 ## FieldTargetDataType
+This DataType is used to provide the metadata for the relation between a field in a DataSetMessage and a target Variable in a DataSetReader.
+The FieldTargetDataType is formally defined in Table 44.
 <!-- end of description -->
 The fields of the FieldTargetDataType DataType are defined in the following table: